Lídia Jorge: Theatre

 Lídia Jorge's play A Maçon was staged at the Dona Maria II National Theatre in 1997, directed by Carlos Avilez.
 A theatrical adaptation of O Dia dos Prodígios was also performed, directed by Cucha Carvalheiro at Teatro da Trindade in Lisbon.
 Recently, Instruções para Voar was performed by ACTA, at Teatro Lethes in Faro and Teatro da Trindade.
-The latter was directed by Juni Dahr; Jean-Guy Lecayt was responsible for the scenography.
+The latter was directed by Juni Dahr Jean-Guy Lecayt was responsible for the scenography.

 Cinema and TV

 The novel A Costa dos Murmurios was adapted to cinema in 2004 by Margarida Cardoso.
 The short story Miss Beijo was adapted for Portuguese public television (RTP) in 2021 and directed by Miguel Simal.
+The Wind Whistling in the Cranes was adapted to cinema by Jeanne Waltz.

 Representation

 The literary agency that represents Lídia Jorge, Literarische Agentur Dr. Ray-GüdeMertin (of the literature professor and literary agent by the same name), is based in Frankfurt and is now directed by Nicole Witt.

 Academy

 Lídia Jorge's novels are translated into several languages.
 Her works, in addition to editions in Brazil, have been translated into more than twenty languages, namely English, French, German, Dutch, Spanish, Swedish, Hebrew, Italian and Greek, and are the object of study in Portuguese and foreign universities.
 Several essays have also been dedicated to them.

-The University of Algarve, on December 15, 2010, awarded her a Doctorate Honoris Causa.
+The University of Algarve, on 15 December 2010, awarded her a Doctorate Honoris Causa.
 In 2020, issue 205 of COLÓQUIO LETRAS Magazine was dedicated to her.
 In 2021, number 136 of the Spanish Magazine TURIA also dedicated its main dossier to the novelist.
 In September of that year, the University of Geneva, in Switzerland, inaugurated the Lídia Jorge Chair and in November, at the University of Massachusetts UMass Amherst, the protocol for a Lídia Jorge Chair was signed.
 This Chair was inaugurated in April 2022.
+In March 2024 another Lídia Jorge Chair was inaugurated, this time at the Universidade Federal de Goiás, Brazil.

+The University of Aveiro, on the occasion of its 51st anniversary, on December 18, 2024, awarded the Doctorate Honoris Causa to Lídia Jorge, describing the Algarve author as "probably the most international of contemporary Portuguese writers, whose books travel the world, translated into the most diverse languages”.